 The Lincoln metropolitan area has been designated by U.S. EPA as being in attainment or unclassifiable for all the National Ambient Air Quality Standards (NAAQS).
-An ambient air quality monitoring program, operated by the Lincoln-Lancaster County Health Department's (LLCHD) Air Quality Program, monitors particulate matter less than or equal to 2.5 microns in diameter (PM2.5), and ozone has been in place for many years.
-In FY 2011-2012 monitoring for carbon monoxide was discontinued due to monitored levels being safely below the NAAQS for carbon monoxide.
+An ambient air quality monitoring program, operated by the Lincoln-Lancaster County Health Department's (LLCHD) Air Quality Program, monitors particulate matter less than or equal to 2.5 microns in diameter (PM2.5) and ozone has been in place for many years.
+In addition, a sulfur dioxide monitoring site was established near Hallam, NE in December 2016.